40+ Common Job Interview Questions (And How to Answer Them)

 4. “Why our company?”

-How to Answer: This is one of the most common job interview questions.
-If you’re interviewing for a role that might be relatively ‘standard’ across many other companies, it’s actually a very good question — so it's a good idea to have a ready answer.
+This is one of the most common job interview questions.
+If you’re interviewing for a role that might be relatively “standard” across many other companies, it’s actually a very good question—so it's wise to have a ready answer.
 It also is a test to see how much you understand about the larger context and employer, itself.

-Think about the interviewer's perspective and about the company goals.
+How to answer: Think about the interviewer's perspective and about the company goals.
 This is a time to show that you understand the company’s mission, its values or something about its culture.
-Remember, you want to make the interviewer feel good about where he or she works and make them believe you really want to join them.
+Remember, you want to make the interviewer feel good about where they work and make them believe you really want to join the team.

 5. “What do you know about this organization?”

-How to Answer: This is a similar question to the previous one, but you still might get both in one interview.
+This is a similar question to the previous one, but you still might get both in one interview.
 Essentially, the interviewer wants to know whether you care enough about this position and the business to take the time to do your homework.
+So: Do your homework!

 6. “How did you hear about this position?”